MicrosoftDocs/power-automate-docs/articles/guidance/business-approvals-templates/learning/instructor-guide/user-setup.md

 cd ~/powercat-business-approvals-kit/Workshop
 ```

-1. Create a and move to new folder named secure
+1. Create and move to new folder named secure

 ```pwsh
 mkdir secure